react-declarative/brainjs-cryptocurrency-trend/README.md

 ![stride](./docs/stride.png)

 To use a group with 100 price records as a set for training I am using [stride tricks](https://developers.google.com/machine-learning/practica/image-classification/convolutional-neural-networks).
-That helps me emulate receiving last 10 values from a websocket as It works in real time.
+That helps me emulate receiving last 10 values from a websocket just like in real time.
 But as I am already known the trend, the training of neural network is easy peasy (check `green`, `violet`, `yellow`, `green` rects)

 ![bucks](./docs/bucks.png)